Report on the sale and sexual exploitation of children in the context of sports

 Furthermore, the best interests of the child should serve as a fundamental principle throughout the practice of sports and should guide any sports programme, in particular at the elite level.

-Some key recommendations from the report
+The key recommendations from the report are as follows:

 - In line with the Optional Protocol on the sale of children, child prostitution and child pornography, invoke the liability of legal persons, in this case sports organizations, and ensure commensurate sanctions against actors who have directly participated in or facilitated the sale and sexual exploitation of children;